Russia is plundering gold in Sudan to boost Putin's war effort in Ukraine – KION546

 Russia is plundering gold in Sudan to boost Putin’s war effort in Ukraine

-By Nima Elbagir, Barbara Arvanitidis, Tamara Qiblawi, Gianluca Mezzofiore, Mohammed Abo Al Gheit and Darya Tarasova, CNN Video by Alex Platt and Mark Baron, CNN Graphics by Sarah-Grace Mankarious, Marco Chacón, Natalie Croker and Henrik Pettersson, CNN
+CNN Exclusive by Nima Elbagir, Barbara Arvanitidis, Tamara Qiblawi, Gianluca Mezzofiore, Mohammed Abo Al Gheit and Darya Tarasova Video by Alex Platt and Mark Baron Graphics by Sarah-Grace Mankarious, Marco Chacón, Natalie Croker and Henrik Pettersson

 Days after Moscow launched its bloody war on Ukraine, a Russian cargo plane stood on a Khartoum runway, a strip of tarmac surrounded by red-orange sand.
 The aircraft’s manifest stated it was loaded with cookies.
 Sudan rarely, if ever, exports cookies.